What we need to stay well

 The need for achievement is met by learning new skills.
 It can also be met by being competent in our work, hobbies and relationships.
 Learning new skills is useful for both low and high self-esteem and can help us feel stretched, which is very different to stressed.

 There are lots of things we can do to help us meet our need for achievement, big and small.
 Try cooking a new recipe each week, taking on a new job or a new responsibility at work or learning a new creative skill.
-Your local library will be able to help you find many different groups or activities, for more information visit our events page.
+Your local library will be able to help you find many different groups or activities, for more information visit our events page or take a look at our free learning resources.

 Status